Oregon City, Oregon: History

 Known in recent decades as the site of several large paper mills on the Willamette River, the city played a significant role in the early history of the Oregon Country.
 It was established by Hudson's Bay Company's Dr. John McLoughlin in 1829 near the confluence of the Clackamas River with the Willamette to take advantage of the power of Willamette Falls to run a lumber mill.
 During the 1840s and 1850s it was the destination for those wanting to file land claims after traveling the Oregon Trail as the last stop on the trail.

 It was the capital of the Oregon Territory from its establishment in 1848 until 1851, and rivaled Portland for early supremacy in the area.
 In 1846, the city's newspaper, the Oregon Spectator, was the first American newspaper to be published west of the Rocky Mountains.
 Oregon City College was established in 1849 as a Baptist school, but was defunct by the 1870s.
 Oregon City was the site of the Beaver Coins Mint, producing the short-lived independent Oregon Territory currency in 1849.

 The center of the city retains part of its historic character through the preservation of houses and other buildings from the era of the city's founding.

-Former Catholic archdiocese

 The town became the see city of the first Roman Catholic archdiocese in the western United States, when the diocese of Oregon City, established in 1846, was raised to metropolitan rank, with Archbishop François Norbert Blanchet as its ordinary.
 Its territory included all of the western United States.
 The population in the area of Oregon City declined due to the California Gold Rush.
 The population of nearby Portland grew, and the headquarters of the archdiocese was moved there in 1926.
 In 1928 the name Archdiocese of Portland in Oregon replaced the former name.
 No longer a residential bishopric, Oregon City is now a titular see.